eshikasinghh/bioe131final/README.md

 ## 7.0 Use your genome browser to explore a gene of interest
 ### 7.1.
 Launch JBrowse2
 Open `http://yourhost/jbrowse2/` again in your web browser.
 For local hosting, the url will be `http://localhost:8080/jbrowse2`.There should now be several options in the main menu.
 Search for a gene in the "linear genome view" section, and you will see our flu_2022, flu_2021, and flu_2018 as dropdown options to select.

+# Contributions
+Anya: Visualized tracks on Jbrowse and wrote code and analysis for pairwise alignment in python.
+Vibha: Used GenBank data to visualize different regions of our four proteins.
+Eshika: Worked on mapping mutations to the functional regions of each of the four proteins.
+Ria: Worked on the conservation scores for each protein and visualizing the ds/dN ratios and conservation scores.